Icelk/tokio-uring/README.md

 # tokio-uring

+> Temporary Kvarn fork to be removed when [this PR](https://github.com/tokio-rs/tokio-uring/pull/275) is merged.

 This crate provides [`io-uring`] for [Tokio] by exposing a new Runtime that is compatible with Tokio but also can drive [`io-uring`]-backed resources.
 Any library that works with [Tokio] also works with `tokio-uring`.
 The crate